RNKushwaha/interview-preparation/ES6 Javascript/readme.md

 <br/>

 ## Q. ***What is Object Destructuring in JavaScript?***
 Object destructuring is a technique to extract properties (single or multiple) from object and bind them to variables in a single line.
-It can set a default value to variable if the property does not exits.
+It can set a default value to variable if the property does not exits in the object.

 ```js
 const hero = {